-Carol Becker is a Dementia Therapy Specialist who has been fascinated by and exploring the field of memory loss after recovering from her own brain infection thirty years ago.
-As a certified master hypnotherapist, Master Practitioner in NeuroLinguistic Processing and TimeLine® Therapy, and a Trauma and Dementia Therapy Specialist, Carol has worked over 20 years helping people find hope and meaning in their lives.
-As a knowledge junkie, Carol loves learning how things work like internal combustion engines, magnetism and human beings.
-She brings that innate curiosity and passion for learning to her work with dementia clients and their care partners, blending alternative health practices with proven treatment methods to provide holistic services and techniques that reduce the overwhelming stress, fear and anxiety that often plagues their dementia journey, improving their confidence, memory and quality of life.
+I am a Dementia Therapy Specialist fascinated by and exploring the field of memory loss after recovering from my own brain infection thirty years ago.
+As a certified master hypnotherapist, Master Practitioner in NeuroLinguistic Processing and TimeLine® Therapy, and a Trauma and Dementia Therapy Specialist, I have worked over 20 years helping people find hope and meaning in their lives.
+As a knowledge junkie, I love learning how things work like internal combustion engines, magnetism and human beings.
+I bring that innate curiosity and passion for learning to my work with dementia clients and their care partners, blending alternative health practices with proven treatment methods to provide holistic services and techniques that reduce the overwhelming stress, fear and anxiety that often plagues their dementia journey, improving their confidence, memory and quality of life.

 I grew up in the beautiful mountains of northern Idaho the oldest of three children.
 Our family went hunting or fishing nearly every weekend of the year.
 That direct and intimate contact with the earth could be responsible for my desire to work with and understand the physical world.
 At play time I loved to create dams and roads and shelters and making bows and arrows from the bushes.